UFC 321: Aspinall vs. Gane: Predictions & Analysis

 A few statistical edges stand out.
 Aliskerov throws significantly more leather — a 4.5 sig. strike per minute gap.
 Park is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Park has tighter striking defense, making opponents miss more often.

-The Pick: JunYong Park over Ikram Aliskerov.
+The Pick: Ikram Aliskerov over JunYong Park.
 This is essentially a pick'em.
-The model nudges toward Park at 54%, but there's almost nothing separating these two.
+The model nudges toward Aliskerov at 54%, but there's almost nothing separating these two.
+The market implies 65% for Aliskerov, but our model sees only 54%.
+That 11-point gap favoring Park is worth watching.

 Ludovit Klein vs Mateusz Rebecki

-Stylistically this is Klein's striker game against Rebecki's all-rounder approach.
-Klein brings a versatile approach, while Rebecki is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
+Stylistically this is Klein's striker game against Rebecki's submission artist approach.
+Klein brings a versatile approach, while Rebecki is most dangerous on the ground, constantly threatening chokes and joint locks.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Rebecki throws significantly more leather — a 1.7 sig. strike per minute gap.
 Rebecki is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Klein has tighter striking defense, making opponents miss more often.

 The Pick: Ludovit Klein over Mateusz Rebecki.
-We're leaning Klein here at 71%, a solid but not overwhelming edge.
+We're leaning Klein here at 75%, a solid but not overwhelming edge.
+Notably, the betting market has Klein at 57% implied while our model sees 75% — a 18-point disagreement that could signal value.

 Valter Walker vs Louie Sutherland